maubanel/UE5-Static-Meshes/edge-normals/README.md

 ##### `Step 6.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond:

-Open up both models in the **UE4** and press the <kbd>Normals</kbd> button.
-You will see that the model with the soft (rounded) edge has one edge normal and the sharp edge has three edge normals.
+Open up both models in the **UE4** and press the <kbd>Normals</kbd> previewer.
+You will see that the model with the soft (rounded) edge has one green edge normal and the sharp edge has three edge normals.

 ![soft and hard edge normals](images/LookAtEdgeNormals.jpg)